-Once you’ve got those initial setup costs out of the way, the monthly costs of keeping a Somali Cat can vary.
-It will depend on whether you decide to use budget or premium brands for things like cat litter and food and whether your cat needs ongoing medications.
+Once you have the initial setup costs out of the way, the monthly expenses of keeping a Somali can vary.
+It will depend on whether you decide to use budget or premium brands for cat litter and food and whether your cat needs ongoing medications.

 $15-$200+ per month

-If your cat needs emergency medical treatment, then this can push up the costs considerably.
-Any cat owner needs to think about how they’re going to meet those unexpected bills, which can sometimes be sizeable!
-Some vets may accept payment plans, and it’s always a good idea to ask about this in advance.
-You can also consider taking out pet insurance or setting up a savings account specifically for vet bills.
+If your cat needs emergency medical treatment, it can considerably increase the costs.
+Any cat owner needs to think about how they will meet those unexpected bills, which can sometimes be sizeable!

 $20-$75+ per month

-When it comes to different brands of cat food, there are so many to choose from!
+When it comes to different cat food brands, there are so many to choose from!
 The good news is that there’s something to suit every budget.
-While budget-brand cat food might be wallet-friendly, it should still contain a high amount of protein.
+While premium cat food might be wallet-friendly, it should still contain a high amount of protein.
 Look specifically for brands that list real meat as one of the first five ingredients.
-These budget cat foods may contain fillers and grains, but as long as the protein percentage is high, they can still be good options.
+Some discount cat foods may contain fillers and grains, but as long as the protein percentage is high, they can still be good options.

-At the other end of the scale, luxury cat foods can be made with organic ingredients, perfectly selected to suit your cat’s tastes.
+At the other end of the scale, luxury cat foods can be made with organic ingredients and novel proteins to suit your cat’s tastes.

 $0-$15 per month

 When it comes to keeping your Somali Cat’s skin and coat healthy, you won’t need to make any significant investment each month.
 As long as you have grooming tools, a quick brush once a week or so will do.
-During shedding season, you may want to increase this to daily or look at investing in a shedding tool to help remove those excess hairs.
+During shedding season, you may want to increase it to daily brushing or invest in a de-shedding tool to help remove the excess hairs.